 Almost 50% of patients said they don’t have vision exams annually.
 One doctor reports that after having Laser Vision Correction, most patients forget to have their eyes examined ever again.
 “It takes our reminding them that they can develop cataracts, glaucoma and retinal problems,” he says.
 It’s important to remind patients of the importance of being examined even when they don’t need glasses or contacts anymore.
 Early detection and early treatment are what preserve your patients’ vision.

 There are a variety of new technologies available to enhance communication between the provider and the patient, such as telemedicine, which makes patient engagement only a click away through email, text, and video.
-Selecting a telemedicine software that is interoperable with your EHR supports more frequent patient communications and access for timely treatment.
+Selecting a telemedicine software that is interoperable with your EHR supports more frequent patient communications and access to timely treatment.

 EHR Software and the American Academy of Ophthalmology’s IRIS Registry

 The American Academy of Ophthalmology’s (AAO) IRIS registry integrates with EHR systems and extracts data from them, helping ophthalmology practices compare patient outcomes, professional performances and care process across the country.
-Additionally, they streamline quality reporting under the Merit Based Incentive Payment System (MIPS) by automating the extraction of data from the EHR.
+Additionally, they streamline quality reporting under the Merit-Based Incentive Payment System (MIPS) by automating the extraction of data from the EHR.

 PrognoCIS Ophthalmology EHR integrates with the IRIS registry, and also provides procedural templates (such as corneal pachymetry and ocular motility), drawing tools, and health maintenance tests.
 PrognoCIS also delivers eye test templates for cataracts, diabetes, glaucoma, high blood pressure, macular degeneration and more to make patient tests simple and convenient.

-We wish you the best in delivering healthcare to your patients in ophthalmology, and encourage you to look for new and innovative ways to engage with your patients.
+We wish you the best in delivering healthcare to your patients in ophthalmology and encourage you to look for new and innovative ways to engage with your patients.
 We hope you see many patients this summer and for the remainder of National Eye Exam Month!